BerkeleyAutomation/DART/README.md

 	pip install --upgrade tfBinaryURL

 Replace tfBinaryURL with the appropriate url for your system for Tensorflow version 1.1.0 (e.g. https://storage.googleapis.com/tensorflow/mac/cpu/tensorflow-1.1.0-py2-none-any.whl).
-Note that other version may work as well, but they have not been tested.
+Note that other versions may work as well, but they have not been tested.

 Clone and install gym and mujoco-py: